Penalty kick (association football): Distraction

 The goalkeeper also may try to distract the penalty taker, as the expectation is on the penalty taker to succeed, hence more pressure on the penalty taker, making them more vulnerable to mistakes.
 For example, in the 2008 UEFA Champions League Final between Manchester United and Chelsea, United goalkeeper Edwin van der Sar pointed to his left side when Nicolas Anelka stepped up to take a shot in the penalty shoot out.
 This was because all of Chelsea's penalties went to the left.
 Anelka's shot instead went to Van der Sar's right, which was saved.
 Liverpool goalkeeper Bruce Grobbelaar used a method of distracting the players called the "spaghetti legs" trick to help his club defeat Roma to win the 1984 European Cup.
 This tactic was emulated in the 2005 UEFA Champions League Final, which Liverpool also won, by Liverpool goalkeeper Jerzy Dudek, helping his team defeat Milan.

 An illegal method of saving penalties is for the goalkeeper to make a quick and short jump forward just before the penalty taker connects with the ball.
 This not only shuts down the angle of the shot, but also distracts the penalty taker.
 The method was used by Brazilian goalkeeper Cláudio Taffarel.
 FIFA was less strict on the rule during that time.
 In more recent times, FIFA has advised all referees to strictly obey the rule book.

 Similarly, a goalkeeper may also attempt to delay a penalty by cleaning their boots, asking the referee to see if the ball is placed properly and other delaying tactics.
 This method builds more pressure on the penalty taker, but the goalkeeper may risk punishments, most likely a yellow card.

 A goalkeeper can also try to distract the taker by talking to them prior to the penalty being taken.
 Netherlands national team goalkeeper Tim Krul used this technique during the penalty shootout in the quarter-final match of the 2014 FIFA World Cup against Costa Rica.
 As the Costa Rican players were preparing to take the kick, Krul told them that he "knew where they were going to put their penalty" in order to "get in their heads".
 This resulted in him saving two penalties and the Netherlands winning the shootout 4–3.

+Argentine goalkeeper Emiliano Martínez is known for using mind games in shootouts, most notably when he talked to the Colombian players as they went to take their penalties in the 2021 Copa América semifinal, and throwing the ball away when Aurélien Tchouaméni was about to kick in the 2022 FIFA World Cup final.

+Tactics used by goalkeepers to reduce the probability of kickers succeeding with their kicks include: